PilauWali wa NaziMchuzi wa SamakiMtori

 View page →

 Tanzanian cooking shares its East African foundation with Kenya — ugali, nyama choma, sukuma wiki — but tilts more strongly toward Swahili-coastal influences.
-Coconut milk is foundational; cardamom, cinnamon, cloves (from Pemba island, the world's largest clove producer), and saffron perfume the food more than in Kenya.
-Pilau is the Tanzanian celebration rice with Zanzibar-Arab heritage.
-Mtori (green-banana-and-meat soup) reflects the Chagga people of Kilimanjaro; mbaazi wa nazi (pigeon peas in coconut) and mchuzi wa samaki (fish curry) define the Swahili coast.
+Coconut milk is foundational; cardamom, cinnamon, cloves (from Pemba island, historically the world's leading clove producer), and saffron perfume the food more than in Kenya.
+Pilau is the Tanzanian festive rice with Zanzibar-Arab heritage.
+Mtori (green-banana-and-meat soup) comes from the Chagga people of Kilimanjaro; mbaazi wa nazi (pigeon peas in coconut) and mchuzi wa samaki (fish curry) define the Swahili coast.
 The Zanzibar archipelago — formerly an Omani Arab sultanate — gave the cuisine its strongest Arab-Indian threads.
 Mainland and island cooking are notably different; tourists often experience only Zanzibar style.

 The Palate